 Although this seems like a lot, there’s some overlap in these functions.
 More simply, WTC is used as a transactional coin to perform activities off of the parent chain through byte fee payments, facilitate collaboration between sub chains, and reward nodes for maintaining the network.

-Waltonchain uses their own Proof of Stake & Trust (PoST) consensus for the ecosystem.
+Originally, Waltonchain planned to use its own Proof of Stake & Trust (PoST) consensus for the ecosystem.
 PoST is similar to Proof of Stake (PoS) in that it rewards token holders (nodes) with WTC dividends.
-However, Waltonchain additionally adds a node reputation mechanism to further reward higher quality and more honest nodes.
+However, it would additionally add a node reputation mechanism to further reward higher quality and more honest nodes.

 Waltonchain Team & Progress